About Alpha Clinics

 If you are a patient or a trial sponsor interested in learning more about the services offered through our Alpha Clinics Network, download the following flyers by clicking on the icons below, or contact us at email@example.com.

 Our Alpha Clinics

-The CIRM Alpha Stem Cell Clinic Network consists of six leading medical centers throughout California.
+The CIRM Alpha Stem Cell Clinic Network consists of five leading medical centers throughout California.
 In 2015, the Network was launched in southern California at the City of Hope, UC Irvine, UC Los Angeles, and UC San Diego.
 In September 2017, CIRM awarded funding to UC Davis and UC San Francisco to enable the Network to better serve patients throughout the state.

 To learn more about participating Alpha Clinics—including information on enrolling in current and future clinical trials—please visit each clinic's dedicated webpage*.